thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 			}
 		}

-Sometimes, valid_values for attributes might need to be translated from the human readable values to integer tuple values so that it can be parsed correctly by the kernel driver.
-In the example above, valid values for ramp_step_type are defined as human readable string values such as linear, log etc. which are translated to tuple values 0, 1, etc respectively before getting added to the tuple array.
+Sometimes, ``valid_values`` for attributes might need to be translated from the human readable values to integer tuple values so that it can be parsed correctly by the kernel driver.
+In the example above, valid values for ``ramp_step_type`` are defined as human readable string values, such as linear and log.
+These values are translated to tuple values (0, 1, etc) before getting added to the tuple array.

 .. code-block:: bash